-Running Nature Travels for the last 13 years, I’ve been extraordinarily privileged to take part in a very wide range of outdoor adventures, from extended canoe tours to mountain dog sledding, and have had some challenging and very rewarding experiences along the way.
+Since starting Nature Travels in 2006, I’ve been extraordinarily privileged to take part in a very wide range of outdoor adventures, from extended canoe tours to mountain dog sledding, and have had some challenging and very rewarding experiences along the way.

 This time, I’d signed myself up for the Halti tour, one of the two itinerary options of Backcountry Skiing and Northern Lights in Finnish Lapland, which takes place right at the top of Finland in the Käsivarsi Wilderness Area near Kilpijsärvi, just across the border from Norway.

-I’m an active person of course and generally consider myself pretty fit, but I have to admit I did wonder whether I’d been a little over-ambitious putting myself in for what is probably the physically hardest of all the experiences we currently offer.
+I’m an active person of course and generally consider myself pretty fit, but I have to admit I did wonder whether I’d been a little over-ambitious putting myself in for what is one of the physically hardest of all the experiences we offer.

 This anxiety prompted me to do a bit of extra training in the couple of months leading up to the tour.
 So for a few weeks I was a regular source of entertainment for the morning dog walkers in our home town of Dorchester as I jogged round the park and lifted weights on the free outdoor gym equipment in the early morning mist!